 Edward Bok died on January 9, 1930, at age 66.
-Contrary to many quotes on the internet, Bok is not buried inside the Singing Tower, and the Singing Tower is not a shrine.
+Unlike many quotes on the internet, Bok is not buried inside the Singing Tower, and the Singing Tower is not a shrine.
 Bok is buried in the lawn between the brass door and the moat.

 Bok, an accomplished author, wrote a book called “America’s Taj Mahal: The Singing Tower of Florida.”
 If you know anything about the Taj Mahal – India’s most iconic treasure, you’ll know it’s a tomb.
-Emperor Shah Jahan built the Taj Mahal as the final resting place of his favorite wife, Mumtaz Mahal; it also houses the tomb of Shah Jahan himself.
+Emperor Shah Jahan built the Taj Mahal as the final resting place of his favorite wife, Mumtaz Mahal; it also houses Shah Jahan’s tomb.
 Given this, I must wonder if Bok did not consider the tower as a potential resting place.

 Upon his death, he donated the gardens and the Singing Tower to the State of Florida.
 Today, the non-profit American Foundation Inc. owns and operates Bok Tower Gardens.

 With the history covered, let’s fast forward to the ten reasons to add Bok Tower Gardens to your list of things to see and do in Florida.

 10 Reasons to Visit Bok Tower Gardens

 If you are looking for romance and want to impress your partner, this is the place to hit.
 The serene setting and tranquility are not only breathtaking, but it’s ideal for deep conversation.
-Imagine yourself walking through the gardens on route to the Singing Tower with just each other.
+Imagine yourself walking through the gardens en route to the Singing Tower with just each other.
 You’ll have plenty of time to get to know someone if it’s a new romance and if it’s an existing one, lots of time to talk.
-Once you’ve strolled through the gardens, stop at the café and enjoy lunch and glass of wine.
-I’d be impressed if I were taken here for a date, it’s ideal.
+Once you’ve strolled through the gardens, stop at the café and enjoy lunch and a glass of wine.
+I’d be impressed if I were taken here for a date.
+It’s ideal.
 If you propose to your loved one here, well, you’ll be the envy of all.
 We saw one chap pose the question on the lawn; it was tear-worthy.